numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 3. All new C-API functions provided to the user will hide implementation details as much as possible.
 The public API should be an identical, but limited, version of the C-API used for the internal NumPy datatypes.

+The datatype system may be targeted to work with NumPy arrays, for example by providing strided-loops, but should avoid direct interactions with the array-object (typically `np.ndarray` instances).
+Instead, the design principle will be that the array-object is a consumer of the datatype.
+While only a guiding principle, this may allow splitting the datatype system or even the NumPy datatypes into their own project which NumPy depends on.

 The changes to the datatype system in Phase II must include a large refactor of the UFunc machinery, which will be further defined in NEP 43: